-Yes, with Shopify, Shopify store setup has never been more straightforward, and here’s how to get started.
+Yes, with Shopify, store setup has never been more straightforward, and here’s how to get started.

 NOTE: If you have already launched a website and want to switch to Shopify, there are three ways to migrate quickly.
 However, we still recommend using the Shopify migration service to avoid data loss.
-Whereby BSS’s Shopify migration will take care of everything, assuring a seamless and secure Shopify conversion.
+Whereby, Shopify Migration will take care of everything, assuring a seamless and secure Shopify conversion.

 Step 1: Create Your Shopify Account